gabrielsinger2/FairCrowd/README.md

 # FairCrowd: Fairness-Aware Crowdsourced Label Aggregation

 ##  🎉 Accepted at ICML 2026 🎓✨
-> Authors: Gabriel Singer, Vincent Gruffaz, Vo Van Olivier, Vayatis Nicolas, Kalogeratos Argyris — ICML 2026.
+> Authors: Gabriel Singer, Samuel Gruffaz, Vo Van Olivier, Vayatis Nicolas, Kalogeratos Argyris — ICML 2026.

 FairCrowd is a **post-processing algorithm** that takes any crowdsourced label aggregator: Majority Vote, Bayesian, Dawid–Skene, and turns it into a strictly **ε-fair** aggregator under a Demographic Parity constraint, with no loss of generality on the upstream method.